hapax/hapax.github.io/assets/mindjam.md

 into a non-existent future could be the source of human meaning stretches credulity.

+Really, for decisions to be meaningful, we don't want them to be random at all, but to play a particular role with respect to a different ensemble of decisions: not $A$ vs $B$, but rather, the sequence $A_i$ of decisions that make up my life.
 The ability to deliberate, to explore, to make mistakes, in other words, to act with the self-creative regard of a living and intelligent being.
 This has nothing to do with free will unless you